-- The prescription antipsychotic market could experience a decrease in growth or negative growth if fewer patients choose to use pharmaceutical intervention; - The perceived safety of antipsychotics could be negatively affected by media reports of adverse effects and advertisements for class action lawsuits due to adverse effects; - Price pressures from third-party payors, including managed care organizations and government-sponsored health systems, could limit Aequus' revenue; - The proportion of the antipsychotic market comprised of generic products could continue to increase, making introduction of a branded transdermal antipsychotic difficult and expensive; - Competition in the antipsychotic market could increase, with the introduction of new antipsychotics, including the potential of a new generic or branded alternative; - Competition from generic antipsychotic products could increase as additional generic antipsychotics receive TPD or FDA approval, or approval from similar regulatory authorities in other jurisdictions; - Implementation of the U.S. Patient Protection and Affordable Care Act, as amended by the Healthcare and Education Reconciliation Act of 2010 or, collectively, the Affordable Care Act ("ACA"), and its effect on pharmaceutical coverage, reimbursement and pricing could limit Aequus' revenue; - Access to the prescriber universe, particularly psychiatric physicians, could be limited, decreasing Aequus' ability to promote AQS1301 efficiently; and - The presence of FDA mandated black box warnings on atypical antipsychotic packaging regarding increased mortality risk in the elderly and an increase in suicidal thoughts or behaviors in some children, teenagers and young adults.
+- The prescription antipsychotic market could experience a decrease in growth or negative growth if fewer patients choose to use pharmaceutical intervention; - The perceived safety of antipsychotics could be negatively affected by media reports of adverse effects and advertisements for class action lawsuits due to adverse effects; - Price pressures from third-party payors, including managed care organizations and government-sponsored health systems, could limit Aequus' revenue; - The proportion of the antipsychotic market comprised of generic products could continue to increase, making introduction of a branded transdermal antipsychotic difficult and expensive; - Competition in the antipsychotic market could increase, with the introduction of new antipsychotics, including the potential of a new generic or branded alternative; - Competition from generic antipsychotic products could increase as additional generic antipsychotics receive TPD or FDA approval, or approval from similar regulatory authorities in other jurisdictions; - The U.S. Patient Protection and Affordable Care Act, as amended by the Healthcare and Education Reconciliation Act of 2010 or, collectively, the Affordable Care Act ("ACA"), and its effect on pharmaceutical coverage, reimbursement and pricing could limit Aequus' revenue; and - Access to the prescriber universe could be limited, decreasing Aequus' ability to promote its product candidates efficiently.

-The degree of acceptance and uptake of AQS1301, if approved, by physicians, patients and third-party payors will depend upon a number of factors, including:
+The degree of acceptance and uptake of any of its internal development programs, if approved, by physicians, patients and third-party payors will depend upon a number of factors, including:

-- The level of effectiveness of AQS1301 demonstrated in Aequus' clinical trials; - The incidence and severity of adverse effects associated with AQS1301; - Limitations on use or warnings contained in approved labeling; - Acceptability to patients of the appearance and feel of AQS1301; - Willingness of patients to use a transdermal patch as their form of antipsychotic; - The cost of AQS1301 to the patient, as compared to other antipsychotic products; - Aequus' ability to obtain and maintain sufficient third party coverage or reimbursement for AQS1301 from private health insurers, government healthcare programs (including Medicare, Medicaid and 340B Clinics) and other third party payors; and - The effectiveness of Aequus' or any future collaborators' sales and marketing strategies.
+- The level of effectiveness demonstrated in Aequus' clinical trials; - The incidence and severity of adverse effects associated with such program; - Limitations on use or warnings contained in approved labeling; - Acceptability to patients of the appearance and feel of the product; - Willingness of patients to use a transdermal patch as their form of medical therapy; - The cost to the patient, as compared to other medications in that class;

+- Aequus' ability to obtain and maintain sufficient third-party coverage or reimbursement from private health insurers, government healthcare programs (including Medicare, Medicaid and 340B Clinics) and other third-party payors; and - The effectiveness of Aequus' or any future collaborators' sales and marketing strategies.

-In addition, even if Aequus obtains regulatory approval for AQS1301, the timing of an approval may reduce Aequus' ability to commercialize AQS1301 successfully.
+In addition, even if Aequus obtains regulatory approval for any of its internal development programs, the timing of an approval may reduce Aequus' ability to commercialize such programs successfully.
 For example, if the approval process takes too long, Aequus may miss market opportunities and give other companies the ability to develop competing products.
-Any regulatory approval Aequus ultimately obtains may be limited or subject to restrictions or post-approval commitments that render AQS1301 not commercially viable.
-For example, regulatory authorities may grant approval contingent on the performance of costly post-marketing clinical trials or other post-marketing commitments, including REMS, or may approve AQS1301 with a label that contains fewer, or more limited, indications than requested, warnings, precautions or contraindications, including black box warnings, and the label may not include the claims necessary or desirable for the successful commercialization of AQS1301.
-Any of the foregoing scenarios could materially harm the commercial prospects for AQS1301.
+Any regulatory approval Aequus ultimately obtains may be limited or subject to restrictions or post-approval commitments that render its product candidates not commercially viable.
+For example, regulatory authorities may grant approval contingent on the performance of costly post-marketing clinical trials or other post-marketing commitments, including REMS, or may approve our product candidates with a label that contains fewer, or more limited, indications than requested, warnings, precautions or contraindications, including black box warnings, and the label may not include the claims necessary or desirable for the successful commercialization of our product candidates.
+Any of the foregoing scenarios could materially harm the commercial prospects for our product candidates.